danle13/quartz/content/002.LiteratureNotes/yuval-davis wemyss cassidy-2019-Bordering.md

 ---
-title: "yuval-davis, wemyss, cassidy - 2019 - Bordering ( etc.) (z-lib.org)"
+title: "yuval-davis, wemyss, cassidy - 2019 - Bordering"
 tags:
 - #yuval-davis #politicsofbelonging #intersectionality
 - enableToc: false # do not show a table of contents on this page